- Apply nowThe program starts 2 times a year

 Interested in studying International Business at HAN?
 Want to know if you meet the admission requirements?
 Find out here.
 Also learn about the tuition fees, scholarships and the application process.

 To be accepted into International Business at HAN, you need to meet 2 main admission requirements: your prior education and English fluency.
 It’s also important that International Business is the right choice for you.
-That’s why we ask you to do a course selection check.
+That’s why we ask you to take part in Matching.

 You need one of the following certificates of secondary education: